-Protecting your pet from many common contagious diseases means they must be properly vaccinated against these specific illnesses.
+Many diseases that were once fatal to pets can now be prevented through the use of vaccinations.
 Vaccinations contain antigens, which trigger a mild immune response for specific disease states.
 If the pet encounters the actual disease later, their bodies are prepared to fight and can completely avoid, or greatly reduce the severity of the illness.
-There are many vaccines for various illnesses, and the experienced veterinarians at Walton Way Veterinary Clinic can educate you on which vaccines your precious pet may need, and when they need it.

 What are vaccine titers?